 “Loopback” is a term used to describe the routing of the internal audio from your computer applications back into the inputs of your interface.

 Loopback is like a cable from your computer’s audio output going back into your recording device, except it is handled digitally without the need of physical cables.

 This lets you record audio from computer applications and control that audio separately from your other input sources.

 There are a lot of cases where you’d want to record your computer audio.
 Here are just a few interesting examples, and you may think of more!

 Record a podcast with a remote guest

 If you have a remote guest calling into your podcast via an app like Zoom or Teams, you can route that audio via the loopback channel in CONNECT 6.
 You’ll be able to easily record your guest on a separate channel in your DAW.
-For more ways to record podcasts, see this blog.
+Check out our blog on how to record podcasts.
 We also have a video covering this topic -> Click to watch here